 Tyler is the Founder of Startup OPX, which helps young companies with supply chain strategy, inventory management, contract manufacturing.
 Tyler has a B.S. in Supply Chain Management.

 I’m a Mechanical Design Engineer with experience managing consumer electronics projects from concept to mass production.
 I’ve traveled to China and Korea for part/process validation and New Product Introduction (NPI).
 I have extensive experience in Design for Manufacturability (DFM).

-Rich Mokuolu is the Co-founder & CEO at Inventaprint.
+Rich is the Cofounder & CEO at Partsimony.
 Rich has worked on numerous critical global supply chain initiatives across various multi-billion dollar industrial companies in the Aviation, Oil & Gas, Locomotive, and Renewable Energy sectors.
 He advises on hardware-related inventions and can be found doodling designs for new product ideas in his (non-existent) free time.